bxdoan/bxdoan/README.md

 <div align="center">

-> We can easily forgive a child who is afraid of the dark; the real tragedy of life is when men are afraid of the light.
+> Everything you’ve ever wanted is on the other side of fear.

-> — Plato —
+> — George Addair —

 </div>